Enterprise Application Integration Platforms [2026]: Definition, Benefits, Types

 Applets from IFTTT can help you establish an interconnected ecosystem between applications without having to open each one individually.
 In one go, you can find out the weather forecast and learn when the International Space Station sails over your location.

 If you are in the market for application integration services for mobile devices and smartphones, download IFTTT from the App Store or Play Store.
+It’s best suited for personal automation and lightweight business workflows rather than enterprise-grade, bidirectional data sync.

 IBM App Connect

-ibm app connect application integration platform
+IBM App Connect application integration platform

-IBM App Connect is application integration software that connects with multiple services and data sources, regardless of where they reside.
+IBM App Connect is an application integration software that connects with multiple services and data sources, regardless of where they reside.
+It supports two experiences: the advanced, customizable code-based platform for building scalable integrations, or the AI-enabled no-code integration option.

-This EAI solution supports 200+ custom connectors for standard applications.
-It can also be deployed on AWS as a fully managed iPaaS for integrating apps, ERPs, CRMs, etc.
+Either way, you get access to a customizable interface to view and track the progress of integrations in real time.
+This EAI solution supports 200+ custom connectors for standard applications and can be deployed on AWS as a fully managed iPaaS for integrating apps, ERPs, CRMs, and more.

 Tray.ai